hasnainmakada-99/Hashnode-Blogs/cl3l8fbzs000dy7nvf8uy00ks.md

 As we can see from the above image in the TCP/IP model the presentation layer and the session layer are not present which means the application layer directly sends the data to the transport layer and then after the normal process begins as we've seen in the OSI model.

-Lets break down each and every layer,
+Lets break down each and every layer:

 #### Physical Layer (Layer -1)